What is Autism?Impact of Autism on the Parent-Child Relationship

-Researchers have found that parents of ASD children must employ more ‘high-intensity’ and directive methods, such as increased physical contact, as well as providing more cues and prompts than do parents of TD children.
+Researchers have found that parents of autistic children must employ more ‘high-intensity’ and directive methods, such as increased physical contact, as well as providing more cues and prompts than do parents of non-autistic children.

-By the close of their second year, almost all future ASD infants have moved from passivity to more active avoidance and emotional disengagement.
-ASD infants are found to show much less shared enjoyment, direct much less attention and use considerably less non-verbal emotional communication in response.
+By the close of their second year, almost all autistic infants have moved from passivity to more active avoidance and emotional disengagement.
+Autistic infants are found to show much less shared enjoyment, direct much less attention and use considerably less non-verbal emotional communication in response.
 Zwaigenbaum, Bryson & Garon (2013), describe how, “In the second year, poorer social interest and reactivity change into aversion and avoidance.

 A negative mutual influence process